bluebonnet-teams-2022/emergega.github.io/README.md

+## Understanding the File Directory -- Helpful Guide"
+All files found in the Website can also be found in our GitHub repository hosted by BlueBonnet on GitHub: https://github.com/bluebonnet-teams-2022/emergega.github.io

+### Overall Website Content
+All content seen on the website can also be found in the index.md file in the GitHub directory.
+The content was edited and compiled into the index.md file through the GitHub repository.

+### Interactive Map
+The interactive map code was converted from R to HTML code and then saved in the GitHub repository which can be found under the filename: interactive_georgia.html.
+Next, using HTML code the interactive map was incorporated into the index.md file.

+### Lists and Equation
+All lists and the equation can be found saved in the Github repository under the following filenames, respectively: flipchart.png, top20flip.png, and demstrength_equation.png.

 ## Interactive Electoral Map of Georgia Counties: Visualizing Democratic “Flippability"
 This projects visualizes the Democratic strength of Georgia counties on an interactive map that displays county information in a hover box.